 The radiotherapy team plans your external beam radiotherapy before you start treatment.
 This means working out how much radiation you need to treat the cancer and exactly where you need it.
 Your planning appointment takes from 15 minutes to 2 hours.

 You have a planning CT scan in the radiotherapy department.
 The scan shows the cancer and the area around it.

-You may have a thin metal wire or small metal ball put into the anal margin.
-This is so the area clearly shows up on scans or X-rays.
-The doctor uses these scans to work out exactly where to give the treatment.
-This way it:
+Your radiographers might put a thin metal wire or small metal ball into the anal margin.
+This is so the area clearly shows up on scans or x-rays.Your doctor uses these scans to work out exactly where to give the treatment.

 - kills the most cancer cells

 - misses as much healthy body tissue as possible